matteoicardi/LifeInChrist/1stHolyCommunion/Resourcesfor1stHolyCommunion.md

 ### Videos for parents
+- [Don't do this when receiving Communion!](https://www.youtube.com/watch?v=EELZFNRqRco) - Fr David Moses explains the proper way to receive Communion and why it matters.

 - [The Mass Explained](https://youtu.be/EJxdioI9u5A?si=LUAAO4qgBv2F9iy7) - A detailed explanation of the Mass by Dr. Edward Sri.

 - [Understanding the Mass as Biblical: A Walk-Thru (Part 1) - Explaining the Faith](https://youtu.be/XpciIRVaz3w?si=mm7jZ1s0aRMqoCcI) - Fr Chris Alar